christopher-cialone/christopher-cialone/README.md

 - ⚡ I’m currently **changing the way users interact with services.
 I am building a decentralized marketplace with cross-chain operability: harnessing the speed of Solana's network, the ability to vault Bitcoin, and meaningful interaction betweeen users and businesses including a review/reputation aspect incentivizing services to tailor to user's needs + wants**

-- 👯 I’m looking to collaborate on **improving the lives of users, with decentralized & distributed application**
+- 👯 I’m looking to collaborate on **improving the lives of acutal people through decentralized & distributed applications + systems**

 - 👨‍💻 My website is available at *https://www.rosalone.com/*